bdague324/Training-model/README.md

 * to have more flexibility

 So we need to create 3 AWS instances "Deep Learning Base AMI (Ubuntu 16.04) Version 21.0 - ami-045565871c0771faf" into our VPC:
-1. public instances - Ubuntu (instance for training the model)
+1. public instances - Ubuntu (instance for training the model) - between 15 to 20 Gigabyte,
-1. public instances - Ubuntu (Front end)
+1. public instances - Ubuntu (Front end),
 1. public instances - Ubuntu (Back end).

 The **front end** interacts with the user, gathers all it needs and send it to the back end.
 The **back end** computes and send back information to the front end to be displayed to the end user.

-# Database used
+# Database and files used

 We are going to use the MNIST database developped by Yann LeCun.
 It is a dataset composed of 60000 examples of written numbers (from 0 to 9).
 We will have 60 examples as our test set.

+The text file called **requirement.txt** contains the list of the packages and the version we need.

 ## First instance - Machine number 1